jbroomer/NexGen/README.md

-This is a little project of mine that will generate a random episode of any TV Show you search.
+This is a little React project of mine that will generate a random episode of any TV Show you search.
 There is also a popular page if you are looking for a new show to start.
 Using The Movie Database API made it very straight forward in fetching data.

 ## Available Scripts